uguu-org/magero/README.md

 Download here: https://uguu-org.itch.io/magero

 **Reading the source code will expose you to spoilers!**  Please try to complete the game first before reading further.
-This page is spoiler-free user documentation, spoiler-prone developer documentation can be found in [dev_readme.md](dev_readme.md).
+This page contains spoiler-free user documentation, spoiler-prone developer documentation can be found in [dev_readme.md](dev_readme.md).

 ## Controls